RT_GEO_UNIT_TYPE

 << Click to Display Table of Contents >>

-Navigation: Professional > Tables & Views > Reference Value Tables (RT) >
+Navigation: Professional > Tables & Views > Reference Tables >

 RT_GEO_UNIT_TYPE

-RT_GEO_UNIT_TYPE is the classification or category for the units in RT_GEO_UNIT.
-RT_GEO_UNIT_TYPE might be described as Generalized Hydrostratigraphy, Hydrostratigraphy, Geologic Epoch, Horizons, and MODFLOW Layers in the below example.
+The RT_GEO_UNIT_TYPE table is the classification or category for the units in the RT_GEO_UNIT table.
+The RT_GEO_UNIT_TYPE table might be described as Generalized Hydrostratigraphy, Hydrostratigraphy, Geologic Epoch, Horizons, and MODFLOW Layers in the below example.

 An example of Hydrostratigraphy and Soil Horizons in relevant fields of the populated RT_GEO_UNIT_TYPE, RT_GEOLOGIC_UNIT, and AT_GEO_UNIT tables are: